The Science of the Breast Lift

 The Auto-Augmentation Technique

 Dr. Zeidler and Dr. Berkowitz have made their own stellar contributions to the procedure of the breast lift; both have pioneered some of the most advanced techniques for the breast lift, like the auto augmentation breast lift with the short scar, also known as the auto implant technique.
-Traditional breast lift techniques don’t address the “upper pole” of the breast, instead leaving an unbalanced distribution of fullness in the lower part of the breast.
+Traditional breast lift techniques don’t address the “upper pole” of the breast, instead of leaving an unbalanced distribution of fullness in the lower part of the breast.
 For those who desire fullness at the top of the breast, the auto-augmentation or auto-implant technique uses tissue taken from the same breast and rearranges it; in a sophisticated technique, a wedge of breast tissue is taken from the lower breast then tucked up and under the breast tissue and moved to the top of the breast.
-This emphasizes a more projected breast mound, because tissue is stacked on top of itself and the tissue on the bottom of the breast is pushed together to create lift.
+This emphasizes a more projected breast mound because the tissue is stacked on top of itself and the tissue on the bottom of the breast is pushed together to create lift.

 Aesthetically, the auto-augmentation technique reshapes the breast with more lift, great projection, and a nicely rounded shape.
 The short scar technique, also known as a minimal scar or the vertical pattern, also leaves discreet scars.
 This short scar technique leaves scars that look like a small lollipop, with an incision going around the areola and a small vertical scar going down the lower part of the breast.